liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ### Creating an Application Adapter

-Let's create an Application Adapter to overwrite the Navigation portlet's `view.jsp`.
-We'll include the original JSP, but add custom text after it.
+Let's create an Application Adapter hook plugin, named `example-hook`, to overwrite the Navigation portlet's `view.jsp`.
+We'll include the original Navigation portlet's JSP, but add custom text after its contents.

 Follow these steps: